huggingface/diffusers/src/diffusers/pipelines/stable_diffusion/readme.md

 ## In-painting using Stable Diffusion

-The `inpainting.py` script implements `StableDiffusionInpainPipeline`.
+The `inpainting.py` script implements `StableDiffusionInpaintPipeline`.
 This script lets you edit specific parts of an image by providing a mask and text prompt.

 ### How to use it